Aayushman-Codes/Business-Management-Tool-/README.md

 **Description:** This is a simple Business Management Tool made using basic C language which uses functions and data types like structures to create a simple systwm which can add/remove customers, keep list of product inventory, calculate overall profit/loss of the business based on inventory and customer purchases and even provide an overall graph of monthly profits in C itself.

-How to run this program: Download the .c file and run it with gcc compiler or visual studio code on windows os with mingw installed
+How to run this program: Download the Business Management and Analysis Tool.c file (Sample.c is a previous version of the file) and run it with gcc compiler or visual studio code on windows os with mingw installed

 **How to use the Program:**
 running the code will show this window